emailayuen/data-test-sde-alan-B/README.md

   PROJECT_ID = '[your_custom_project_id]'
   KEY_FILE_PATH = 'key/[your_custom_key_file.json]'
   ```
 5. For `warehouseInsertLambdaFunction.py`, do the same as step 4.
-The same constant variables are also available in this code base.
+The identical constant variables are also available in this code base.